.

 • Custom reports

-As referenced earlier, the LigoLab Platform brings all of the components of digital pathology together and into the broader health IT ecosystem through its built-in and proprietary interface engine, which enables seamless interoperability (supports the transfer of data through all formats, including FHIR, HL7, XML, X12, CSV, PDF, Flat File, ASTM, and Restful API).
-Going even further, this engine is backed up by a talented interface department that has an intimate understanding of the software and offers several levels of integration services for its customers.
+As referenced earlier, the LigoLab platform brings all of the components of digital pathology together and into the broader health IT ecosystem through its interface engine, which enables seamless interoperability.
+The engine supports data transfer through all formats, including FHIR, HL7, XML, X12, CSV, PDF, Flat File, ASTM, and Restful API).
+Going even further, this engine is backed up by a talented interface department that intimately understands the pathology lab software and offers several levels of integration services for its customers.

 “If an electronic device can be interfaced with, our team can connect to it,” said Oganesian.
 “Our interface engine supports any level of interface customization.
-This is a core mission of ours, to be a complete, all-in-one solution for laboratories and their partners.”
+Our core mission is to be a complete, all-in-one pathology lab software solution for laboratories and their partners.”

-Today’s digital transformation brings multiple advantages to pathologists and patients.
-Early adopters that utilize the LigoLab Platform to support their digital pathology operations report many benefits, including efficiency gains, better case allocation across digital pathology networks, and improved scalability.
+Today’s digital pathology transformation brings multiple advantages to pathologists and patients.
+Early adopters that utilize the LigoLab platform to support their digital pathology operations report many benefits, including efficiency gains, better case allocation across digital pathology networks, and improved scalability.

 Author